jeromecoupe/webstoemp/_posts/2014-11-02-manipulating-craft-elementcriteriamodel-with-twig.md

 1. Create an empty array.
 2. Use `craft.entries.ids()` several times to get the IDs of the entries you need to display.
 3. Use Twig's array filters [merge](http://twig.sensiolabs.org/doc/filters/merge.html) and [slice](http://twig.sensiolabs.org/doc/filters/slice.html) to assemble those arrays of ids into a single one using the array we created in step one.
+Craft's own [without](http://buildwithcraft.com/docs/templating/filters#without) and [intersect](http://buildwithcraft.com/docs/templating/filters#intersect) filters should also be part of your arsenal.
 4. Use `craft.entries.id(myCustomArray).fixedOrder(true).find()` to output exactly the entries you want using your newly created array of entry ids.

 Let's go through a few use cases for that pattern.